peedy2495/tf-ansible-ubuntu-desktop/README.md

 Convert the instance as template and ... don't forget to create a backup :-)
 Finished!

-Feel free to use this cloud-init template to fire up cloned instances as much as u like :-)
+Feel free to use this cloud-init template to fire up cloned instances as much as u like. :-)

 Hint: Never define a smaler OS-disk than the original.
 Proxmox is only be able to increase the Size!